 is professor of art at The Cooper Union.
 She is the author of four previous photography books exploring alternative built environments: Fragile Dwelling; The Tunnel: The Underground Homeless of New York City; Transitory Gardens, Uprooted Lives (with Diana Balmori); and Glass House.

-2 thoughts on “Ancestral Cemeteries of Kyrgyzstan: A Visual Tour
+2 responses to “Ancestral Cemeteries of Kyrgyzstan: A Visual Tour”